KshitijGoyal2022/comp-359-assignment-3/README.md

 - Adjustments were made to improve clarity, fix errors, and align the README with the actual project.
 - For further details, visit the [live version](https://ufv-comp-359-a3.vercel.app/).

----

-This revised README ensures consistency, accuracy, and readability while reflecting your project’s goals and features.
-Let me know if you need any further tweaks!